Montreal-Analytics/looker_open/to_do/question_1.md

 * Add this viz to a new dashboard "Weather Follow up" in the folder called "Weather"
   * Add a filter per State
-  * Add the dynamic degrees unit filter
+  * Add the dynamic degrees unit selector